 CentOS 7 has been released on July 07 2014, based on upstream EL7.
 This is the major release after the merger with Open Source Leader Redhat Inc. There are many changes in the recent release, compared to CentOS 6.
-For the first time, there is a supported upgrade from CentOS 6 to CentOS 7, upgraded path to CentOS 7 is possible from the latest version of CentOS 6 (Now CentOS 6.5).
+For the first time, there is a supported upgrade from CentOS 6 to CentOS 7.
+The upgraded path to CentOS 7 is possible from the latest version of CentOS 6 (Now CentOS 6.5).
 For more information on upgrade procedure, take a look here.

 The Everything image contains all the packages that are available for CentOS 7, including those packages that are not directly installable from the installer.
 To install the extra packages, you must mount the DVD ROM and install it manually by using the yum command.

 Due to the major release, most of the packages have been updated to latest version, below are the list of major changes in CentOS 7.

 - Kernel updated to 3.10

 - XFS as default file system

 This guide will help you perform the CentOS 7 installation on your server.